ErikHo/RGBDigitClocks/README.md

 > RGBDigitIRRemote

 Controlled with an IR remote controller.
-Software runs on Arduino hardware.
 TO BE ADDED YET